saantdahal/Music-Player/README.md

 - Shoutout to the Flutter community for their support and resources.
 ## Contact

-If you have any questions or suggestions regarding the Car Control Dashboard app, feel free to contact us at rh676838@gmail.com.
+If you have any questions or suggestions regarding the Car Control Dashboard app, feel free to contact us at dev@santoshdahal.info.np.